skylight-hq/skylight.digital/_blog_posts/devops_transformation_proposal.md

 **Sustainability** is about helping ACME chart a course that doesn't overload the organization with too many simultaneous change initiatives.
 Steady progress is best achieved by focusing on improving a couple of high-impact capabilities (for example, test automation and deployment automation) at a time.
 Once sustainable progress has been made, then the organization is ready to take on more.
 Think of it as Kanban for transformation that enables rapid incremental capability development.

-**Self-sufficiency** is about building-up ACME's internal DevOps expertise to point where dependence on expensive outside consultancies is minimized or eliminated.
+**Self-sufficiency** is about building up ACME's internal DevOps expertise to point where dependence on expensive outside consultancies is minimized or eliminated.
 One of the things that we proposed to accomplish is the establishment of a DevOps Center of Excellence (CoE), similar to <a href="https://thenewstack.io/magic-behind-disney-devops-experience/">Disney's highly successful DevOps CoE</a>.
 To staff ACME's DevOps CoE, we proposed the use of an emerging, innovative talent management practice called "<a href="https://blog.codingitforward.com/people-flow-in-action-coding-it-forward-d9e94d1d0ff9">people flow</a>" such as the <a href="https://presidentialinnovationfellows.gov/">Presidential Innovation Fellows</a> or Capital One's Tech Fellows.

 **Effectiveness** is about giving ACME a decision-making framework that enables leadership to decide how best to plan budget allocations so initial and ongoing investments in improving their DevOps capabilities yield the highest impact on IT performance.